Akademisches Gymnasium Innsbruck: Youth Parliament of the Alpine Convention

 Together with the Permanent Secretariat of the Alpine Convention, the first youth parliament took place in Innsbruck in 2006 and is to continue on an annual basis.
 Questions of special interest for the inhabitants of the Alpine region are discussed by youngsters from the Alpine convention's Member states in this forum.
 The results are forwarded to the Permanent Secretariat and presented to Alpine Conference and the Permanent Committee.

 Platform for Political Education (Platform für Politische Bildung

 This pupils' initiative aims at raising awareness for politics and discussions amongst teenagers.
 The group organises discussions with politicians and scholars, particularly in the light of the new Austrian legislation that set the voting age at 16.

 Social Initiative "Zeit schenken"

 In this voluntary project, pupils visit and work in social institutions like homes for elderly people, children with migration background or handicapped people.

 Sports

-Especially the Volleyball-teams of the AGI are successful at regional and national level.
+The Volleyball-teams of the AGI in particular are successful at regional and national level.